 To effectively filter viruses such as the coronavirus from the air, a filter of class H13 or H14 is required.
 These HEPA filters remove more than 99.95% or 99.995% of the particles from the room air.
-This makes them much more efficient than, for example, F7‐F9 filters, which are inadequate against viruses.
-Although large droplets, which are released by talking, coughing, or sneezing, for example, can sometimes be filtered out of the air, more powerful air filters of the HEPA filter classes are necessary for the much smaller aerosols.
-Especially smaller aerosols containing viruses can remain active in the air for a long time without the appropriate filter and thus pose a risk of infection .
+This makes them much more efficient than, for example, F7‐F9 filters.
+Although large droplets, which are released by talking, coughing, or sneezing, for example, can sometimes be filtered out of the air, more powerful air filters of the HEPA filter classes are necessary for the much smaller particles.
+Especially smaller droplets containing viruses can remain active in the air for a long time without the appropriate filter and thus pose a risk of infection .

 The efficiency of HEPA filters also varies greatly: H14 filters have a higher separation rate than H13 filters.
 Depending on the requirements for filtering the room air , it is therefore necessary to opt for the more efficient HEPA H14 filters against viruses.

 HEPA filters consist of exceptionally fine fibre media.
 These are made of glass fibres with a diameter